tinyheero/tinyheero.github.io/_drafts/making-your-first-R-package.md

 categories: jekyll update
 ---

-This post is inspired by a hilarious tweet that David Robinson made:
+This post is inspired by a hilarious tweet that David Robinson made on June 19th, 2015:

 <blockquote class="twitter-tweet" data-partner="tweetdeck"><p lang="en" dir="ltr">&quot;I wish I&#39;d left this code across scattered .R files instead of combining it into a package&quot; said no one ever <a href="https://twitter.com/hashtag/rstats?src=hash">#rstats</a> <a href="http://t.co/udeNH4T67H">http://t.co/udeNH4T67H</a></p>&mdash; David Robinson (@drob) <a href="https://twitter.com/drob/status/611885584584441856">June 19, 2015</a></blockquote>
 <script async src="//platform.twitter.com/widgets.js" charset="utf-8"></script>

-I finally decided it was time to take the next step and start wrapping all my utility functions, that are scattered across numerous .R files, into R packages that were are well-documented.
-There are wonderful resources that already exist to explain how to make your first R package.
-For instance:
+I finally decided it was time to take the next step and start wrapping all my utility functions, that are scattered across numerous .R files, into R packages that are well-documented.
+There are already two wonderful resources that explain how to make your first R package:

 * [Hilary Parker's "Writing an R package from scratch"](http://hilaryparker.com/2014/04/29/writing-an-r-package-from-scratch/) - This was the resource that helped me get started on making my first R package.
 It involves you creating your R package from bare bones and is a fantastic introduction.
 * [Hadley Wickham's "R packages"](http://r-pkgs.had.co.nz/) - This is the most comprehensive resource of how to generate an R package.

-This post, aims to be "in-between" these two resources.
-Giving a slightly more detailed explanation on creating packages from scratch while not going into the great depth that "R packages" does.
+This post discusses the typical workflow I use to generate R packages.
+It also aims to provide information that is "in-between" the two aforementioned resources; Giving a slightly more detailed explanation on creating packages from scratch while not going into the great depth that "R packages" does.

-You'll benefit from this post, if you've read Hilary Parker's post but what to know about details such as:

-* How do I add external package dependencies?
-* Where do I put data that my package needs?

-This will be a primer on these details without going into the extensive depth in "R packages".

 RStudio provides a great interface for creating R packages.
 However I am not a RStudio user (vim and vimrplugin suits all my needs), thus I will be showing how everything works in the R console and the specific code to use (which I assume is what RStudio is running for you in the background).